Easy homemade cut-out vegan gluten-free sugar cookies you can make for Christmas, Valentine’s Day, Easter, Halloween…they’re perfect for ANY occasion!

 Food Colour Gels - You can use food colour gels to add colour.
 I recommend gels since they will not thin out your icing or buttercream and the colours are way more vibrant, you'll only need a very small amount to get bright colours.

-Sprinkles - There are several vegan sprinkles out there, one is Let's Do Organic, they make vegan sprinkles that are coloured naturally.
+Sprinkles - There are several vegan sprinkles out there, one is Let's Do Organic, which makes vegan sprinkles that are coloured naturally.
 This article has a long list of other vegan sprinkles to check out: "Are Sprinkles Vegan?"

 Storing Leftovers